 The results of these estimates will not be compared with any cost-benefit objective, as occurs with the United Kingdom's Competition and Markets Authority (CMA), which is obliged by the government to generate at least £10 of benefits for every £1 of its funding.
 The United States' Federal Trade Commission (FTC) also compares its performance with previously set targets or with the resources which have been devoted to mergers or other anticompetitive practices (see Delgado et al., 2016).
-The problem is that this type of target can be completely arbitrary, especially if the estimates, as is usually the case, do not include the deterrent or dynamic effects of interventions by the competition authority.
-In fact, setting targets could lead to a distortion of the authority's incentives, since some interventions take place in very small markets where hardly any benefits are obtained in comparison with other decisions affecting bigger markets; consequently, less resources than necessary might be devoted to studying these smaller markets.
+The problem is that this type of target can be arbitrary, especially if the estimates, as is usually the case, do not include the deterrent or dynamic effects of interventions by the competition authority.
 There would also be some pressure to find problems in all the markets under investigation and to carry out quick and decisive interventions (fines, remedies), when it might be sometimes preferable to work within a wider time frame, expecting benefits to emerge over time through a more effective competitive process (Lyons, 2016).

-Section 2.1 presents the OECD's recommendations on the matter and Section 2.2 explains the different methodologies and types of impact study that can be used to quantify the impact of enforcement actions by a competition authority, before presenting the choice of the CNMC.
+Section 2.1 explains the different types of impact studies and methodologies that can be used to quantify the effects of enforcement actions by a competition authority.
+Section 2.2 summarizes the OECD's recommendations on this topic before presenting our choice for the CNMC.

-2 Establishing what the situation would have been if the intervention by the competition authority had not taken place.
+5 Establishing what the situation would have been if the intervention by the competition authority had not taken place.